 Well-written paragraphs are incredibly powerful.
 These paragraphs can stand on their own.
 I always try to write in a modular way.
-I’m regularly moving paragraphs around if I think they fit better somewhere else in the article.
+That’s because, I’m regularly moving paragraphs around if I think they fit better somewhere else in the article.
 It makes editing and changing the structure of a story so much easier.

 Good writers give every paragraph a stand-out first sentence, these are known as core sentences.
 These sentences raise one question or concept per paragraph.
-Someone who scans the article by reading the first sentence of every paragraph will get the gist of it and can choose to read the rest of the paragraph or not.
+So, someone who scans the article by reading the first sentence of every paragraph will get the gist of it and can choose to read the rest of the paragraph or not.
 Of course, the rest of the paragraph is spent answering or supporting that question or concept.

 It’s all blocks these days anyways

 Something else is going on: a lot of content out there is written specifically to answer questions based on user intent.
-Google is also showing much more questions and answers right away in the search results.
+In addition, Google is showing much more questions and answers right away in the search results.
 That’s why it makes a lot of sense to structure your questions and answers in such a way that is easy to digest for both readers and search engines.
 This also supports the inverted pyramid theory.
-If you want to answer a specific question, do that right beneath that question.
+So, if you want to answer a specific question, do that right beneath that question.
 Don’t obfuscate it.
 Keep it upfront.
 You can answer supporting questions or give a more elaborate answer further down the text.
 If you have data supporting your answer, please present it.